zakski/accrete-starform-stargen/docs/notes/branches & forks & stubs/pre-github/folkins.md

 - Burdick Version: n/a
 - Key: Keris.1999

 A version based on Andrew Folkins, hacked about by Keris, removing some of his optimisations and added gas accretion for normal planets to give some sort of atmosphere, it seems to work reasonably.
 The output formats are (of course) totally different from starform.

+#### Compile/Run Status
+- Compiles:
+  - On Mac: ???, written in C.
+  - On Windows: Fails using gradle/Visualcpp.
+  - On Linux (WSL2): Passes using gcc.
+- Runs:
+  - On Linux (WSL2): Runs successfully.

 ####[Accrete2](https://web.archive.org/web/20040905132355/http://firedrake.org/keris/stars/index.html)
 - Resource Name: 2000 - Keris - Accretion v2